sguzmanm/ColombianGovOpenDataVis/react-frontend/README.md

 npm run build
 ```

-This will generate a dist folder with the production ready version of the frontend.
-Please post it in a server for displaying it.
+This will generate a build folder with the production ready version of the frontend.
+With this "build" folder you can deploy the app in a static web server of your preference.

+In the specific case of this project, I used Firebase CLI to deploy the app at "https://colombiangovopendatavis.firebaseapp.com/"; for this reason, you can find in this project 3 config files: ".firebase",".firebaserc" and "firebase.json"

-## Example inputs in front
+## Example inputs in the app

 - link: https://www.datos.gov.co/resource/fcsx-656w.json
 - numeric_label: numero_de_habitantes